S.Z. over at

 Right Turns is yet another one of those memoirs about how the author started out as an idealistic liberal only to become disillusioned and realize the real money was to be made as a conservative shill wearing his apostate's sincerity as a merit badge.

 It also guarantees a lot of notariety of the "I told you so" variety for some pretty shoddy thinking and even worse writing.
-Wolcott notes that Medved has now earned himself a glowing review in next week's New York Times Book Review for his collaborationist tome:
+Wolcott notes that Medved has now earned himself a glowing review in next week's

 In the last graf, Stein writes, "Even many of his readers who hold very different political and social views will concede, grudgingly, the quality of Medved's intellect."